Interested in a copy of this poster? Contact Jessica Savage at email@example.com for a .pdf file.

 See https://accd.vermont.gov/covid-19/business/stay-home-stay-safe-sector-specific-guidance#outdoor-recreation for sector specific guidance for outdoor recreation organizations and businesses.

-Vermonters participating in outdoor activities should follow these guidelines:
+Vermonters and visitors who meet the guidelines who are participating in outdoor activities should follow these guidelines:

 Respect Trail Closures: Some trails may be closed.
 Please consult www.Trailfinder.info prior to starting your hike.